 If you plan to have leftovers, you should reserve the egg yolk filling and egg whites separately in the fridge.
 Wrap the egg whites in plastic wrap and place the filling in an air-tight container.
 This will keep the deviled eggs moist.
 Leftovers will last up to 2 days in the fridge.

-I HOPE YOU ENJOY THIS SMOKED SALMON DEVILED EGGS RECIPE!
+I HOPE YOU ENJOY THIS SOUTHERN BACON DEVILED EGGS RECIPE!

 Southern Bacon Deviled Eggs